John C. O'Riordan: Bishop of Kenema

-He was appointed bishop of the Diocese of Kenema on June 4, 1984 and consecrated December 2, 1984.
+He was appointed bishop of the Diocese of Kenema on June 4, 1984, and consecrated December 2, 1984.

 Affectionately known as Bishop Johnny in the local community., he ordained more than twelve Sierra Leonean priests during his tenure.

-From 1992-1995 he served as President of Inter-territorial Catholic Bishops' Conference of The Gambia and Sierra Leone.
+From 1992 to 1995 he served as President of Inter-territorial Catholic Bishops' Conference of The Gambia and Sierra Leone.

 Sierra Leone Civil War

 The Sierra Leone Civil War began in 1991 when the Revolutionary United Front attempted to overthrown Joseph Saidu Momoh, then president.

 Bishop Johnny continued his ministry in Sierra Leone during the civil war with mass killings, mass rape, torture and the recruitment of child soldiers became widespread.
 He was an outspoken critic of the war and vociferously urged top officials in the military to put an end to the killing.

 When the war ended in 2002, over 50 000 people had been killed.

 Honors

 In 2001, Bishop O'Riordan was award Sierra Leone's Commander of the Order of Rokel (COR), the country's highest honor for outstanding pastoral and humanitarian services.